Templates

 Using Variables in Templates

-Section titled “Using Variables in Templates”Templates in Testomat.io support dynamic content using variables.
-Variables are enclosed within double curly braces {{ }}.
-This syntax ensures they are correctly parsed and rendered with the corresponding value.
+Section titled “Using Variables in Templates”Templates in Testomat.io support dynamic content by using variables.
+Variables are selected from a dropdown and automatically inserted in a conditional format, ensuring they are rendered only if data exists.

 Supported Variables